 A Missed Opportunity to Grow the Economy

 Deficit reduction legislation presents an opportunity to enact pro-growth tax reform, improve government programs to reward work and savings, re-orient spending to important investments, and capture the economic benefits of putting the debt on a sustainable path.
-The Congressional Budget Office estimates debt reduction alone could increase the size of the economy by as much as 5 percent by 2040.
+The Congressional Budget Office estimates debt reduction alone could increase the size of the economy by nearly 5 percent in 2046.
 Tax reform has the potential to generate up to another 3.5 percent over the long run, and a few modest entitlement reforms could add an additional 2 percent by 2035.
 Putting in place a credible, smart plan now would allow us to implement changes gradually in a way that actually accelerates the recovery through increased certainty and confidence.
 A comprehensive debt plan represents the best opportunity to enhance long-term economic growth.

-Income figures compare “rising debt,” as measured by the Congressional Budget Office’s Alternative Fiscal Scenario, with debt on a “downward path,” as measured by $4 trillion of additional savings over the next 10 years.
-Figures based on per-capita GNP, which is a measure of the country’s income, divided by the country’s population.
+Income figures compare “rising debt,” as measured by Congress adding an additional $2 trillion in additional costs over the next 10 years, with debt on a “downward path,” as measured by $4 trillion of additional savings over the same period.
+Figures based on per-capita GNP, a measure of the country’s income divided by the country’s population.